egrochos/DevNetCreate2019/README.md

 # DevNetCreate2019

 You can run the notebooks directly at Google Collab (Google account required).
-Click on one of the links below, then File > Run in Playground mode.
+Click on one of the links below, then under the File menu > Open in Playground.
 Make sure to connect to a hosted runtime (Menu Connect at the top-right portion > Connect to hosted runtime).

 #### Links: